reportmill/SnapCode/ReadMe.md

 ## <a name="Overview">Overview</a>

-SnapCode makes it fast and easy to start coding in Java.
-SnapCode offers modern IDE coding features, support for Java REPL (Read-Eval-Print-Loop), and full featured library support for UI, graphics, charting, 3D and more.
+SnapCode makes it fast and easy to start coding Java in any modern browser.
+SnapCode offers modern coding features, support for
+Java REPL (Read-Eval-Print-Loop), and full featured library support for UI, graphics, charting, 3D and more.
-All of this makes SnapCode effective for a broad range of uses from data science to education.
+All of this makes SnapCode effective for a broad range of uses from education to engineering and data science.

 SnapCode gets things started quickly with these features:

-- No install - runs in browser [in-browser download](https://reportmill.com/SnapCode/app)
+- No install - runs in browser [(Click here to run)](https://reportmill.com/SnapCode/app)
-- "No Compile" run using Java interpreter
+- Java REPL coding - just start coding (no class/main-method boilerplate needed)
-- Incremental REPL style output (shows values for each line as interactive views)
+- REPL style output (shows stacked output as rich interactive views)
+- Integrated UI builder
+- Integrated help system
+- Block coding support
+- Project level search (strings or symbols, references and declarations)
+- Integrated developer tools
+- Support for 'Share' links to easily share code
 - Desktop app: [Download Page](https://reportmill.com/SnapCode/download.html)

 ## <a name="ModernFeatures">Modern IDE Features</a>

-SnapCode has everything you would expect from a modern IDE to make writing code fast and easy:
+SnapCode has everything you expect from a modern IDE to make writing code fast and easy:

 - Syntax highlighting
-- Code completion
+- Code completion (receiving class/type aware)
 - Matching symbol highlighting
 - Balanced character pair handling for parens/brackets
-- Inline compile warnings and errors
+- Inline as-you-type warnings and errors
-- One click access to JRE JavaDoc and source
+- One click jump to symbol declaration, super declarations, JavaDocs and source
 - Editor shows the AST hierarchy of selected symbol

 ## <a name="JavaRepl">Java REPL (Read-Eval-Print-Loop)</a>

 SnapCode allows you to avoid boilerplate code and evaluates code snippets as you type for instant feedback.

-- Class declaration is optional
-- Main method declaration is optional
+- Implicit Class and main method declarations - just start typing code
-- Variable type declarations are optional
+- Variable type 'var' for implicit variable type declaration
 - Statement terminators (semi-colons) are optional
 - Direct access to common System methods without preamble (print(), println(), etc.)